In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Check the enricher configuration in the Inputs and Outputs sections, and then save your work.

-You have completed the first part of this tutorial by adding data standardization rules to your model.
+You have successfully added data standardization rules to your model.

-The next step will focus on adding validation and match rules!
+The next section will focus on adding validation and match rules.

-Some of the rules are implicit, such as mandatory attributes, lists of values, or referential integrity.
-Others can be set explicitly, such as SemQL validations, Plug-in validations, and match rules.
+Semarchy xDM provides a range of data validation rules during the data authoring process.
+These rules serve as a protective barrier, preventing the input or importation of erroneous data into the hub.
+While some rules are implicit, such as mandatory attributes, lists of values, or referential integrity, others can be explicitly defined, such as SemQL validations, plug-in validations, and match rules.

 Validate end dates

-An employee's end date can either be null if the employee is still in the company, or it must be greater than the hire date.
+An employee's contract end date should either be null if the employee is still in the company, or be later than their hire date.

 2. Right-click Validations and select Add SemQL Validation.